Dream cars and observations.

 Okay so you’re wondering why if I could pick ANY vintage Mercedes, why I wouldn’t go for the Gullwing, or the Pagoda.
 I don’t really have an answer other than that despite knowing it’s perhaps the least celebrated of the three (some might say the least pretty too)… I just adore it.
 I’ve been in a fair few and I quite like that it’s (and I mean this with fondness and respect) a really good woman’s car.
 It’s not too big, it’s racy, timeless… that mahogany dashboard and that elegant, slim steering wheel.
 I remember enjoying this car with a friend who has a large collection of mostly American classic cars but also 2 of these Mercedes.
 We were driving just past Marble Arch on a sunny day with the roof down and at the traffic light pulled up a couple of young guys in the sort of silly supercar you have to be under 25 to like.
 “Wow man!”
 They said to Mr Driver “Wow man what car is that, that car is so cool!”.
 I remember him turning to me as we pulled away and saying “You see Billie – some people have plenty money but no imagination”.
 I thought about this a afterwards.
 That being able to afford nicer things should afford you so many more options, yet most people still only consider the same small pool of options – the things that everyone else has because if given the choice most people would rather be recognised than interesting.

 The final car is a real toss up between two lifestyles – do we go for something practical – the car you can fit 3 suitcases and 2 kids in – the Bentayga, the RR Cullinan?
-I’ve been in both and that Cullinan is like driving down the street in an Emirates 1st class cabin, with the the most graceful drive imaginable – you could literally run someone over and not realise, so deliciously responsive is the suspension – and given the price of the thing you can likely afford the lawsuit.
-It’s also the only car where if you did run someone over they’d probably thank you for the experience.
+I’ve been in both and that Cullinan is like driving down the street in an Emirates 1st class cabin, with the the most graceful drive imaginable – you could literally run someone over and not realise, so deliciously responsive is the suspension – and given the price of the thing you can likely afford the subsequent lawsuit.
+It’s also the only car where if you did run someone over they’d probably use their last breath to thank you for the experience.

 Or are we going for a truly flashy ostentatious super car – the Lambo, Bugatti, or Maserati – perhaps in lime green or wrapped in gold?